Woodrow Wilson High School (Dallas): Student body

 As of 2015, 66.3% of the total student body was Hispanic, 22.2% White, 9% African American, 1.2% Asian, 0.4% Native American.
 0.8% of students were of two or more races.
 61.5% of the students are classified as economically disadvantaged, about the average for Texas public high schools.
 As of 2018 Woodrow Wilson, of all DISD high schools sans magnet or choice programs, had the highest number of transfers.
 That year it had 595 students living outside of the Woodrow Wilson zone.

-As of 2008, 68% of the students are Hispanic, mainly of Mexican origins.
+As of 2008, 68% of the students were Hispanic, mainly of Mexican origins.
 Many of them had immigrated from central Mexico, including Guanajuato.
-18% of the students were white, most of them being middle class and some being upper class.
+18% of the students were non-Hispanic white, most of them being middle class and some being upper class.
 Some white students had politically progressive/liberal parents and some had have more moderate political stances and were part of families who had attended Woodrow Wilson for generations.
 Many white students go on to attend colleges and universities across the United States.
 12% of Woodrow students were black, including those residing in East Dallas apartments and some commuting from South Dallas.